PREREQUISITES: Make sure the Authorize.Net Accept.js add-on is installed and enabled.

 Configure the Authorize.Net Accept.js payment on the payment settings page as follows:

-If you don't have a registered account with Authorize.NET, sign up using the Sign up for Authorize.NET link at the top of the page.
+If you don't have a registered account with Authorize.NET, sign up using the Sign up for Authorize.NET link at the top of the page or use this link.

 Next, you'll need to specify the following settings: